Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/fabric/fabric_cicd_gitlab/README.md

 This code sample serves as a starting point for implementing CI/CD processes when working with Microsoft Fabric.
 While it currently has some [limitations](#known-limitations), the goal is to iteratively enhance its capabilities in alignment with Fabric’s advancements.

-The sample is recommended for:
+The sample is recommended if:

 - your organization adopts multi-tenancy in their CI/CD processes, such as the different environments (such as Development, Staging and Production) are on different Microsoft Entra IDs.
 - your organization's preferred git tool is today not yet supported by Fabric (i.e. such as GitLab, and Bitbucket).